epigen/biseqMethCalling/README.md

 * log files
 * a vast amount of temporary files for each processed region

-## Disclaimer
+## Note
-The code is currently not actively maintained.
-This repository is for archival purposes.
+This is an archiving repository and the contained code is currently not actively maintained.